Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 # Case Study: Reverse Engineering Ubox Dashcam

-In this case study we will be inspecting the Ubox dashcam from Application and features to it's hardware and figure out how secure is it
+In this case study, we inspect the Ubox dashcam from the application layer down to the hardware — and find out how secure it really is.

 ## Ubox dashcam features